activisthandbook/activisthandbook/articles/wellbeing/burnout.md

 -   Not neglecting hobbies

--   Exercising at least 30 minutes a day
+-   Exercising at least 30 minutes a day.
+Can go for walks.

--   Self care - staying hydrated, sleeping 7-8 hours a day, going out with friends, maintaining contact with loved ones, having a pet, finding new things to enjoy
+-   Self care - staying hydrated, sleeping 7-8 hours a day, going out with friends, maintaining contact with loved ones, having a pet, listening to music, finding new things to enjoy

+-   Keep a journal/log/diary of your thoughts.

 -   Going to professional therapy / counseling if needed